André Gomes: Valencia

-On 17 July 2014, Gomes agreed to a one-season loan deal with Valencia, joining a host of compatriots including manager Nuno Espírito Santo.
-Although his economic rights were owned by Peter Lim, a loan deal was arranged to take him and Rodrigo to the Spanish club due to Lim's purchase of the latter.
+On 17 July 2014, Gomes agreed to a season-long loan deal with Valencia, joining a host of compatriots including manager Nuno Espírito Santo.
+The economic rights to both him and Rodrigo were owned by Peter Lim, who had purchased the Spanish club.

 Gomes made his La Liga debut on 23 August 2014, starting in a 1–1 away draw against Sevilla.
 He scored his first goal in the competition on 22 September, netting the second of a 3–0 win at Getafe.

 On 12 June 2015, Benfica and Valencia announced that they had reached an agreement on Gomes' federative rights.
 Subsequently, he signed a contract with the Spaniards until 30 June 2020.

 Barcelona

 On 21 July 2016, Barcelona reached an agreement with Valencia for the transfer of Gomes, for a fee of €35 million plus €20 million in add-ons.
 He made his competitive debut on 17 August, playing the full 90 minutes in a 3–0 home win against Sevilla in the Supercopa de España and being directly involved in two of the goals.

 Gomes scored his first goal for the team on 19 March 2017, closing a 4–2 home win against his former club Valencia.
 He was voted the worst signing of the season by readers of Marca.
 In the final of the Copa del Rey, however, he replaced injured Javier Mascherano early into the first half of the match against Alavés, playing mostly as a right-back and providing the assist for Neymar who netted the second in an eventual 3–1 triumph.